cnav123/Digital-VLSI-SOC-Design-and-Planning/README.md

-This Instalation is Setup For MAC OS (MacBook Air M1) Whoese Evere is Refering Please Use only for MAC OS or Refer The Doucment and copressed File For MAC os , Clear Installation Steps for The
+This Instalation is Setup For MAC OS (MacBook Air M1) Whoese Evere is Refering Please Use only for MAC OS or Refer The Doucment and copressed File For MAC os , Clear Installation tools are
-OpenLane Instalation
+1. OpenLane Instalation
-Magic Tool instalation
+2. Magic Tool instalation
-xquartz Instalation
+3. xquartz Instalation
-ngspice Instalation
+4. ngspice Instalation

 Some Important Directories Required for The Labs Shown Here.